jeevanjoseph/oci-notes/README.md

     - The subnet address range should be within the VCN block
     - Subnet addressing ranges cannot overlap
     - Subnet can have one Route table and upto 5 Security Lists

+Quick creating a subnet with the console will create the subnet and the default resources like the seclist, route table and dhcp option, and additionally will create 3 subnets distributed in the 3 ADs, and choose the CIDR blocks for the VCN (will be a /16 network) as well as the subnets.

+#### Private IP

+Every instance has a private IP associated with it.
+- A private IP can optionally have a public IP associated with it if its in a public subnet.
+- Every Instance has at least 2 vNICs.
+Can have more.
+    - The vNICs on an instance could be connected to multiple subnets or even multiple VCNs.
+    - Each vNIC has a primary private IP address, as well as upto 31 secondary private IP addresses. total=32
+    - The primary private IP address is assigned at boot time and the secondary IP addresses are only assigned after launch.
+    - A secondary private IP can be moved from one vNIC to antother
+        - Helpful in failover.
+If one instance fails, the IP can be moved to another identical instance.

+#### Public IP

+Public IPs are reachable from the internet and can be assigned to elements in a public subnet.
+- Public IPs are attaced to a Private IP - meaning that for an element to use a Public IP it should already have a Private IP.
+- Resources can be assigned multiple Public IPs corresponding to Private IPs and also across vVNICs attached to the element
+- Public IPs are assigned to
+    - Instances
+    - NAT gateway - You cannot choose or edit the IP allocated
+    - Internet Gateway - Cannot be changed or edited.
+    - DRG - Cannot edit the IP address allocated.
+    - ATP & AWD - Same - there are Oracle provided and managed, customer cannot edit or manage these IPs.
+    - OKE - Same - The IP addresses are  managed by Oracle and cannot be edited by the user.
+- Public IPs are __Ephemeral__ or __Reserved__
+- No charges for using a Public IP addresses even they are not attached to any isntance.

 ### Internet Gateway